bagisto/bagisto-docs/src/advanced/event-listeners.md

 Let's say you are having a package like **RMA (Return Merchandise Authorization)** or some other name - let's use RMA for this practical example.
 This RMA package would listen to order events to manage returns effectively.

 ::: tip Package Development Reference
 If you want to build a package, check out our [Package Development Guide](/package-development/getting-started) where we have shown how to build an RMA package step by step.
 This guide covers the basics of creating packages, service providers, and directory structure before implementing event listeners.
+Bagisto core ships its own `Webkul\RMA` package, whose real events (`sales.rma.request.create.before`, `customer.rma.request.create.after`, and the `sales.rma.reason.*`, `sales.rma.rules.*`, `sales.rma.rma-status.*` and `sales.rma.custom-field.*` families) are in the reference table below; the `rma.return.*` names in the examples on this page are invented for the walkthrough.
 :::

 ### Basic Event Listener